xuwenjian85/GeneExpressPredProtein/README.md

 python RNA-Protein_predict_v4.3_explained.py i
 ```

 Model fitting on dataset *i (i=0~19)*.
 The step take several days and will output predicted protein values.
 Predicted result will be saved as a python dictionary named ‘res’.
 The output file size are up to 25GB. (**Execution time**: The hardware of our computation nodes is AMD EPYC 7742 64-Core CPU 2.25GHz, 1Tb RAM.
 The whole analysis on 20 benchmarking datasets take 186 days(d) if user run our codes in sequentially.
 For example, the largest dataset ‘LV_tmt’ (318 samples) take 19d by itself.
+The range of execution time on 20 datasets is 2.2~18.9 d.
 We recommend user to run each dataset in parallel.)

 After the output file is ready, editing a new configure file describing the path of ‘res’ files.
 Formatted like  res_pkl20211220.list.